michaelmosmann/silk/userguide/binds.md

 See also `TestConstructorParameterBinds` and `TestDependencyParameterBinds` for more detailed examples.

 ### The `to`-Clause / Suppliers
-We have already see a few different `to`-clauses in the above examples.
+We have already seen a few different `to`-clauses in the above examples.
 The `TypedBinder` has about a dozen of different ones.
 The most common are:

 - Binding to a `Class` or `Instance` (link or create to an instance of it)